crislanarafael/MovieRepository/_posts/2017-08-09-atomicblonde.markdown

 **Recommendations:** Definitely watch it.
 Although it may not be as enjoyable if you try watching it multiple times.
 Don't expect the story to wrap up smoothly.
 **Rating:** 8.3/10
 **Badassery Level:** Hugo Stiglitz
-**Fun Fact:** Charlize Theron and Keanu Reeves got to spar due to the overlapping training schedules for Atomic Blonde and John Wick Chapter 2.
+**Fun Fact:** Charlize Theron and Keanu Reeves got to spar together due to the overlapping training schedules for Atomic Blonde and John Wick Chapter 2.
 Too bad Bane couldn't join in.